andrey-mokhov/graphql-php/docs/en/spiral/abstract-object-type.md

         <td valign="top"><code>string</code></td>
         <td valign="top">
             If the option is set, then in the GraphQL schema this field will be marked deprecated.
-As The reasons for this will indicate the value of this option.
+As the reasons for this will indicate the value of this option.
         </td>
     </tr>
     <tr>